Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 1. **Azure Virtual Network:** We will need either a new or an existing VNET with two subnets for our Private Link Service and APIM.
 2. **APIM (Internal VNET mode):** For this tutorial we will create an [internal APIM](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet).
 3. **VM or VMMS:** For this tutorial we will create a single windows VM and configure it to be a forwarder to our internal APIM.
-(You can also use a VMSS instead)
+(You can also use a Virtual Machine Scale Set (VMSS) instead).
-4. **Standard Load Balancer:** We will use a standard load balancer to front our connect VM/VMSS which will be used by the private link service.
+4. **Standard Load Balancer:** We will use a standard load balancer to front our VM/VMSS which will be used by the private link service.
-5. **Private Link Service:** We will create a Private link service and connect it up with our load balancer.
+5. **Private Link Service:** We will create a Private link service and link it up with our load balancer.
-6. **Private Endpoint:** We will then create a private endpoint in the external VNET and test our connectivity to our internal APIM from the external network.
+6. **Private Endpoint:** We will then create a private endpoint in the external VNET and test our connectivity to our internal APIM from the non-peered network.

 To get everything ready I will be using AZ powershell.
 First we will log into Azure by running: